agriculturedev/Mainz-DKSR-importer/README.md

 communication with a Frost Server

-this contains response models for the FrostApi endpoints as well as models used for creating new Frost Data. each new Thing that will be importer should implement IThing so that it has the correct properties for the FrostApi. and a mapper should be added in the mapper class in the Importer project. this mapper should map all the properties that you want to add to the thing
+this contains response models for the FrostApi endpoints as well as models used for creating new Frost Data. each new Thing that will be imported a mapper should be added in the mapper class in the Importer project. this mapper should map all the properties that you want to add to the thing. the `Id` property is required and it will fail if it isn't added

 ## - DKSRDomain
 Response models from DKSR to use for mapping to FrostApi models